 At Pangbourne, the co-curricular offering is built around reflecting the values and ethos of the school, providing a range of opportunities for all, and giving pupils the chance to learn a set of useful skills.

 We have a proud Naval heritage and long-standing association with the Armed Forces; our Combined Cadet Force (CCF) is a vital element of our co-curricular programme.
 A strong CCF presence in a school provides leadership opportunities and teaches commitment to service, respect for others, and the chance to be an exemplar of the school’s values and principles.
-The Secretary of State for Defence, Gavin Williams, has made comments suggesting that there could be potential benefits to a military ethos in British schools.
+The Government has previously made comments suggesting there could be potential benefits to a military ethos in British schools.
 At Pangbourne we can attest to its positive influence.
 As in the Armed Forces, the ethos running through CCF participation is based on a foundation of strong shared values, disciplined behaviour and selflessness towards others.
-Cadets learn new skills while developing effective communication skills and the ability to think clearly in complex situations, solve problems, and exercise good judgement and initiative.
+Cadets develop effective communication skills and the ability to think clearly in complex situations, solve problems, and exercise good judgement and initiative.
 These are important elements which contribute to the aim of making pupils better citizens.
 The CCF programme has a unique appeal because it gives pupils the opportunity to do something completely different to what they are used to, with an added advantage of interesting field days and trips.

 A final co-curricular theme concerns volunteering and community partnerships.
 Working with local charities provides clear benefits to pupils as much as the charities involved.
-At Pangbourne pupils choose each term local charities to support, and then they fundraise, collecting donations of food, books or clothes and helping at fundraising events.
+At Pangbourne pupils choose a different charity each term to support, and then they fundraise, collecting donations of food, books or clothes and helping at fundraising events.
 This encourages pupils to think about the wider world and prepares them to make positive contributions to society once they leave school.

 We also have an international partnership with the Nabugabo Community Learning Centre in Uganda, which started in 2013.
 Every term a portion of our charitable efforts goes towards this, and every two years we take a group of around 40 pupils, where they spend three weeks heavily involved in vital local projects.
-This partnership experience is a wonderful adventure for the pupils.
+The College’s most recent trip was in summer 2018 and this partnership experience is a wonderful adventure for the pupils.
 They engage with a different culture, contribute to local education initiatives and explore a diverse and beautiful country.
 In terms of personal development, exposure to the challenges faced and cultural differences is invaluable.

 At a time when people in Britain can seem increasingly selfish, divided and less committed to the common good, there is a need for schools to put values, discipline, service and teamwork at the heart of their ethos.
 I once heard Professor Bart McGettrick, Emeritus Professor of Education at Glasgow University, say, ‘Time spent on values is not time wasted … It is like the tide rising: everything rises with it!’
 My own experience at Pangbourne confirms that he is correct.